Joseph Balderrama

 Joseph Balderrama is a Mexican actor.
 His films include Stan & Ollie (2018).
-On television, he is known for his roles in the Netflix series Heartstopper (2022–present) and the BritBox series Hotel Portofino (2023).
+On television, he is known for his roles in the Netflix series Heartstopper (2022–2026) and the BritBox series Hotel Portofino (2023).
 His voice work includes the video games It Takes Two (2021) and Diablo IV (2024).

 Early life

 Balderrama was born in Mexico City to a Mexican father and an American mother and moved to England when he was ten.
 He attended Alleyn's School in Dulwich, completing his A Levels in 1995.
 He also studied abroad at Phillips Academy Andover during his time at Alleyn's.
 He joined the National Youth Theatre.
 He graduated with a Scottish Master of Arts in History from the University of Glasgow in 1999 followed by a three-year acting diploma on a scholarship at the London Academy of Music and Dramatic Art (LAMDA) in 2002.